All Products

 Shared image

-A custom image shared by another Alibaba Cloud account.
-This lets you use the same image to create instances across accounts.
+Custom images shared by other Alibaba Cloud accounts, allowing you to use the same image to create instances across different accounts.

 Alibaba Cloud Marketplace image

-Images in Alibaba Cloud Marketplace are strictly reviewed and come in a wide variety.
-They allow you to deploy cloud servers with a single click for scenarios such as website building and application development.
+Images from Alibaba Cloud Marketplace are strictly reviewed and come in a wide variety.
+They allow you to deploy cloud servers for website building, application development, and other scenarios with a single click.

 Community image

-A community image is a completely public image.
-You can publish a custom image that you created as a community image for others to use.
-You can also obtain and use community images published by others.
+Community images are completely public.
+You can publish your own custom images as community images for others to use, or you can use community images published by others.

-When you select an image, you can choose whether to automatically install an NVIDIA Tesla driver based on your requirements.
-You can also select a free image that is pre-installed with an NVIDIA GRID driver to automatically load the corresponding driver.
+When you select an image, you can choose whether to automatically install the NVIDIA Tesla driver or select a free image with a pre-installed NVIDIA GRID driver to load the corresponding driver.
 For more information, see Automatically install or load a Tesla driver when you create a GPU-accelerated instance and Automatically load a GRID driver using a community image that is pre-installed with the driver.

 Storage